Ian-Blanshard/MP4-Coffee-Shop/README.md

 ![shopping bag page](/static/images/shopping_bag.jpg)

-The shopping bage page allows users to see a summary of all the items in their bag, update quantities or delete itemes from thier bag.
+The shopping bag page allows users to see a summary of all the items in their bag, update quantities or delete items from their bag.

 They can also continue to the checkout page or return to the products page to continue shopping